"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Introduction

 \subsubsection{Performance and design insights}

-We assess estimators' complexity and radar/tag implementation options, including simultaneous subcarrier and frequency-sweeping transmissions.
-The complexity of all the estimators is shown to scale with the product of the number of subcarriers and sampling time slots, but the number of radar antennas and brute force sampling points also increase significantly the complexity of A$-$MLE, P$-$MLE, and MLE compared to RPA.
+We assess estimators' complexity and radar/tag implementation options, including simultaneous tone and frequency-sweeping transmissions.
+The complexity of all the estimators is shown to scale with the product of the number of tones and sampling time slots, but the number of radar antennas and brute force sampling points also significantly increase the complexity of A$-$MLE, P$-$MLE, and MLE compared to RPA.
 MLE even incurs the additional complexity of evaluating an expectation with respect to the tag location uncertainty.
 We corroborate our analytical insights and assess the performance of the proposed estimators via Monte Carlo simulations.
 It is shown that the feasible orientation estimation range obtained for RPA also applies to the other estimators.
-Moreover, A$-$MLE and RPA are shown to perform tightly close, outperforming P$-$MLE both in estimation accuracy under imperfect tag location information and complexity, and approaching MLE's accuracy with much lower complexity.
-We show there is an optimum number of subcarriers given a total power budget constraint, and that it increases with the sensing time.
+Moreover, A$-$MLE and RPA are shown to perform closely, outperforming P$-$MLE both in estimation accuracy under imperfect tag location information and complexity, and approaching MLE's accuracy with much lower complexity.
+We show that potential multi-path effects may be negligible and that there is an optimum number of tones given a total power budget constraint.
+Notably, the multi-path effect vanishes and the optimum number of tones increases with the sensing time, performance gains from higher signal-to-noise ratio (SNR) increase with the number of tones, and increasing the number of radar antennas deteriorates the system performance when the sensing signals comprise a relatively small number of tones.

 The rest of this paper is organized as follows.
-Section~\ref{system} introduces the system model and tag orientation estimation problem while motivating a wideband design.
-The latter together with MLE and P$-$MLE are presented in Section~\ref{sec3}.
-Section~\ref{sec4} characterizes the impact of the tag location information accuracy and presents A$-$MLE exploiting key related insights.
+Section~\ref{system} introduces the system model and tag orientation estimation problem and motivates a wideband design.
+The latter, together with MLE and P$-$MLE, are presented in Section~\ref{sec3}.
+Section~\ref{sec4} characterizes the impact of the tag location information accuracy and presents A$-$MLE exploiting related insights.
 The low-complexity estimator RPA is proposed in Section~\ref{sec5}, and performance trends are provided.
 Implementation considerations and numerical results are respectively discussed in Sections~\ref{imp} and \ref{numeric}.
 Section~\ref{conclusions} concludes the article.
 Table~\ref{tab:symbols} lists the main symbols used in the paper and their default values for performance analysis in Section~\ref{numeric}.